Blog Archives

 Gold Nugget Pu-Erh

-As I wrote about in my other blog, we went to Portland, Oregon for a book show last week.
+We went to Portland, Oregon for a book show last week.
 I was there to roll out my new book (Who Pooped in the Cascades?) and to take a look at interesting books from other authors — not to mention a whole lot of networking.
-What I didn’t mention in that other blog was that I took some time out to meet fellow tea blogger Geoffrey Norman for a cup or three of tea (and maybe a beer or two, but that’s completely beside the point).
+While we were there, I took some time out to meet fellow tea blogger Geoffrey Norman for a cup or three of tea (and maybe a beer or two, but that’s completely beside the point).
 I told Geoffrey to pick his favorite tea shop in Portland and take me there.
 He chose The Jasmine Pearl on NE 22nd, and the adventure went from there…

-My son, Doug, accompanied Geoffrey and I to the shop, and we entered to the wondrous smell of tea blending and brewing.
+My daughter, Gwen, accompanied Geoffrey and I to the shop, and we entered to the wondrous smell of tea blending and brewing.
 We met the owners and several other staff members, and then settled in to browse.

 As I typically do when entering a new tea shop, I explored their tea list to see what they had available.
 They had the usual selection of flavored teas & scented tea (Earl Grey, Moroccan mint, jasmine pearls…) and old standbys (tieguanyin, English breakfast, gunpowder green…).
 They also had some very interesting-looking varietals and single-source teas, including kukicha, dong ding oolong, and Gaba oolong.